exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Transaction fees

-A transaction fee represent a value in satoshis that is set as a fee for every anchoring transaction.
+Transaction fee represents a value in satoshis that is set as a fee for every anchoring transaction.
 It is advised to be a 2x-3x times bigger than average market fee, in order to be sure that anchoring transaction does not hang if the bitcoin network is spammed.